Automattic/wp-calypso/packages/composite-checkout/README.md

  - [useSelect](#useSelect)
  - [useTotal](#useTotal)

-The [Checkout](#checkout) component creates the form itself.
+The [Checkout](#checkout) component creates a wrapper for Checkout.
 Within the component you can render any children to create the checkout experience, but a few components are provided to make this easier:
- - [CheckoutSummary](#CheckoutSummary) can be used to render a summary that, by default, floats beside the checkout steps on larger screens and collapses behind a toggle at the top of smaller screens.
+ - [CheckoutSummary](#CheckoutSummary) (optional) can be used to render a summary that, by default, floats beside the checkout steps on larger screens and collapses behind a toggle at the top of smaller screens.
+ - [CheckoutSteps](#CheckoutSteps) (required) creates the Checkout form itself.
+This includes the Checkout submit button and logic to handle step progression.
+ - [CheckoutStep](#CheckoutStep) (optional) children of `CheckoutSteps` can be used to create a series of steps that are joined by "Continue" buttons which are hidden and displayed as needed.
- - [CheckoutStepBody](#CheckoutStepBody) can be used to render something that looks like a checkout step.
+ - [CheckoutStepBody](#CheckoutStepBody) (optional) can be used to render something that looks like a checkout step.
 A series of these can be used to create a semantic form.
- - [CheckoutSteps](#CheckoutSteps) with [CheckoutStep](#CheckoutStep) children can be used to create a series of steps that are joined by "Continue" buttons which are hidden and displayed as needed.

 Each `CheckoutStep` has an `isCompleteCallback` prop, which will be called when the "Continue" button is pressed.
 It can perform validation on that step's contents to determine if the form should continue to the next step.
 If the function returns true, the form continues to the next step, otherwise it remains on the same step.
 If the function returns a `Promise`, then the "Continue" button will change to "Please wait…" until the Promise resolves allowing for async operations.
 The value resolved by the Promise must be a boolean; true to continue, false to stay on the current step.